blepping/comfyui_overly_complicated_sampling/README.md

 # ETA (basically ancestralness).
 eta: 1.0

+# If the ETA calculation fails, it will retry with eta - eta_retry_increment until it either
+# succeeds or eta becomes <= 0 (in which case ancestralness just gets disabled).
+# In other words, you can set ETA as high as you want, set eta_retry_increment to something like 0.1 and
+# it will just do whatever it takes to find an ETA that works.
+eta_retry_increment: 0

 # No effect unless both start and end are set.
 Will scale the eta value based on the
 # percentage of sampling.
 In other words, eta*dyn_eta_start at the beginning,
 # eta*dyn_eta_end at the end.